 The first gift of creation is the turtle shell we tread upon.

-Go Down Odawa Way is a poetry collection that explores the physical, historical, and cultural spaces that make up the traditional territory of the Three Fires Confederacy.
+D.A.
+Lockhart’s Go Down Odawa Way is a poetry collection that explores the physical, historical, and cultural spaces that make up the traditional territory of the Three Fires Confederacy.
 This is the region currently inhabited by southwestern Ontario and southeastern Michigan.
 Individual poems and sections of this collection explore the documented villages, history, and mythologies of the Odawa, Ojibway, Huron/Wendat, and Pottawatomi nations that were lost to the process of colonization and relocation.
 The project speaks to the history of the region that predates contemporary Canadian and American borders and namings as well as carves out a history that extends back past the mere couple of centuries of European colonization.
 The narrative focal point of the pieces find their roots in the traditional Lenape vantage point of the author and seeks to draw on the experiences of a modern day urban Indian in connection with the manner that land has changed with non-Indigenous settlement and those that inhabit it.

 Go Down Odawa Way utilizes many terms taken from Lenape, the Southern Unami dialect, and Anishinaabemowin.
 A glossary is included.

 View the Book Trailer for Go Down Odawa Way on the Kegedonce Press YouTube channel.

 “Lockhart, the virtuoso poet, provides us an impressive and brilliant work that is original, vivid, and is executed with haunting and lyrical force as he moves from one subject to another.”
 Book review in FreeFall Magazine, April 2022, by Marty Gervais.
 Read the full review here: https://freefallmagazine.ca/review-of-d-a-lockharts-go-down-odawa-way/